Geometries in perturbative quantum field theory: Dodgson polynomials

 In the following we will frequently reduce graphs to minors by deleting and contracting edges.
 We write $G\backslash e$ if we remove the edge $e$ from $G$ and $G/e$ if we contract the edge $e$ in $G$, i.e.\ we remove $e$ and identify the end-points of $e$.
 Contraction leaves the number of components $h_0(G)$ and the number of independent cycles $h_1(G)$ unchanged.
 Note that contraction and deletion commute.

 Only edges which are not self-loops can be contracted.
-This makes it convenient to pass to the free abelian group $\ZZ[\sG]$ generated by the set of all graphs $\sG$.
-(In some context it is useful to make $\ZZ[\sG]$ a ring where multiplication is disjoint union.)
-In $\ZZ[\sG]$ we identify a graph $G$ with $1\cdot G$ and define
+This makes it convenient to pass to the free abelian group $\ZZ[\sM(G)]$ generated by the set $\sM(G)$ of minors (possibly with self-loops) of a graph $G$.
+This notation implies that we use the natural identification of edges in minors with edges in $G$ to establish a coherent set of variables in $\sM(G)$.
+In some contexts it is also useful to make $\ZZ[\sM(G)]$ a ring where multiplication is disjoint union.
+In $\ZZ[\sM(G)]$ we identify a graph $H$ with $1\cdot H$ and define